pymedphys/pymedphys/docs/developer/file-structure.rst

 the same level), ``g3a.py`` or ``g4a.py`` (which are in higher-numbered levels).

-*This philosophy applies for modules themselves as well.* Each module has an assigned level.
-The level for a module is flexible and can be adjusted as need be.
-To find out what level a module is currently see the file ``layers.yml``.
-Higher level modules can import from lower level modules, but same level modules cannot import from each other and lower cannot import from higher.
-For example at the time of writing ``dicom`` is a level 2 module, and ``gamma`` is a ``level 3`` module.
-This means that any file within ``gamma`` such as ``g1a.py`` is free to import from any file within ``dicom`` such as ``d4a.py``, but no file within ``dicom`` is allowed to import from any file in ``gamma``.
+*This philosophy applies for modules as well:* each module has an assigned level.
+A module's level is flexible; it can be adjusted as needed.
+Modules are assigned levels in the file ``layers.yml``.
+View this file to see the currently assigned level of a given module.
+Just as with files, modules of a given level can import from lower level modules, but not from modules of the same or higher levels.
+For example, at the time of writing, ``dicom`` is a level 2 module, and ``gamma`` is a ``level 3`` module.
+This means that any file within ``gamma``, such as ``g1a.py``, is free to import from any file within ``dicom``, such as ``d4a.py``, but no file within ``dicom`` is allowed to import from any file in ``gamma``.

 We are able to programatically check for any improper file levelling.
 PyMedPhys' automated test suite includes a Python package called